Sommer-tidal/goose-personality/README.md

    - Check file permissions: `ls -l ~/goose-personality/src/main.py`
    - Should show read permissions (r) for your user
    - Try running: `chmod +r ~/goose-personality/src/main.py`

-5. **Initialization Issues**
-   - Make sure to include the `--init` flag in the Arguments field
-   - If you get timeout errors, try removing and adding the extension again

 ## Current Status